Mexico negotiates with Russia to package Sputnik V vaccine

 India receives aid and Brazil rejects Sputnik V vaccine

-International emergency aid began to arrive in India on Tuesday, a nation plunged into an unprecedented wave of infections and deaths from Covid-19, a day after Brazil, also hard hit, refused to import the Russian vaccine Sputnik V. Epicenter of the The coronavirus pandemic for days and with a still poorly identified local variant, the second most populous country on the planet, only behind China, registers a high number of infections and deaths on a daily basis.
+International emergency aid began to arrive in India on Tuesday, a nation plunged into an unprecedented wave of infections and deaths from Covid-19, a day after Brazil, also hard hit, refused to import the Russian vaccine Sputnik V. Epicenter of the The coronavirus pandemic for days and with a local variant still poorly identified, the second most populous country on the planet, only behind China, registers a high number of infections and deaths on a daily basis.
 (AFP)

 BREAKING: A. Gintsburg, Gamaleya Inst.
 Director: It’s possible to increase the interval between 1st & 2nd Sputnik V vaccine shots from 21 days up to 3 months.
 Extending the interval won’t affect the immune response and may even enhance and prolong it.
 Https://t.co/Yinpj1nygl